mcorino/firm/USAGE.md

 - `Date`
 - `DateTime`

+For security reasons FIRM does **not** support direct (de-)serializing of `Class` objects but will rather serialize (and deserialize) these as their scoped string names.

+This means that code like `FIRM.deserialize(MyClass.serialize)` will result in a string with the scoped name of the class `MyClass`.

+Customized property setters (see below) can be used to resolve Class objects from these names if really needed.

 ## User defined class serialization

 User defined classes can be declared serializable for FIRM by including the `FIRM::Serializable` mixin module.